voidlabs/mosaico/README.md

 *Ryan Nowakowski* wrote a [Python/Django backend](https://github.com/tubaman/django-mosaic) and also wrote a [test-suite in Python](https://github.com/tubaman/mosaico-server-tests) to help testing Mosaico backends

+*Cameron Dutro* wrote a [Rails engine](https://github.com/camertron/mosaico-rails) and also wrote a [RoR application](https://github.com/camertron/mosaico-example) that can be used as a starting point.

 ### Are you having issues with Mosaico?

 See the [CONTRIBUTING file](https://github.com/voidlabs/mosaico/blob/master/CONTRIBUTING.md)